Lemon Poppy Seed Loaf Cake

 Baking

-- Preheat fan oven to 325ºF/160ºC.
-Bake lemon cake for 50 minutes, or until a bamboo skewer inserted into the center comes out clean.
-Allow the cake to cool in the pan for about 10 minutes.
+- Preheat your fan oven to 325°F/160°C. Bake the lemon cake for 55 minutes.
+It is done when the top is golden and a skewer inserted into the center comes out clean.
+Remove from the oven and let cake stand for 5 minutes.

 Storage